Install ELK Stack 8.x on Ubuntu

 • Read more on the Elastic 8.0 release highlights page.

 You can run Elastic Stack 8.x as a docker container or run it on your system as a package.
-We will be installing it as a package.
+We will be installing it as a package in this tutorial.

 Set system Hostname